 100 Classic Rock Masterpieces – We know, we know, lists can be lousy, but admit it, they’re kinda fun.
 Masterpiece or mediocrity?
 Who knows.
 We just deliver informed opinions about these albums – and then run for the hills.

-Gorgeous Voices – Rock singers are not known for having gorgeous voices.
+The Best Rock Voices – Rock singers are not known for having gorgeous voices.
 Not really.
 But some can sing like angels, albeit hoarse angels.
 Who’s on the list?
 Who should not be on the list?

-Massive Sales.
-A Massive What? – Where do they get stats for record sales?
+Don’t Trust the Numbers: The Lowdown on Record Sales – Where do they get stats for record sales?
 Ever wonder how many albums the Beatles sold vs. Led Zeppelin and The Rolling Stones – combined?
 You should wonder.
 It can create a massive WTF!
 The Ferris Wheel Rock Show goes where no podcast has gone before – and it gets damn ugly.

 Band Changes – Hey, Bowie told us to look our for those ch-ch-ch-changes… Ever wonder how successful band lineups occur- or don’t?
 We posit some answers.
 As an acoustic experiment, sponsored by Dolby Labs, we brought a Porta Potty into the studio and had Dr. Ian Clarke speak to us in during the show while in the ‘blue bin’.
 The results smell great!